-Still, this September-opened artisan coffee shop is just the third in the world after Seattle and Shanghai.
-The 25,000-square-foot Reserve is a celebratory, steampunk nod to Seattle coffee-making.
+The 25,000-square-foot Milano Roastery is a celebratory, steampunk nod to Seattle coffee-making.
 Venetian marble counters, glass light fixtures and Palladiana mosaic floors offer a locally inspired backdrop to a labyrinth of sorting tubes and a mega-roaster that is said to provide coffee for all of Europe.
 It’s worth a look.

-What to order: The morning espresso is a must, of course.
+What to order?
+The morning espresso is a must, of course.
 But I go nuts for the sweet pastries and savoury snack.
 Cucchi also wants your to linger into the night with a bite of El Meneghin (cake made with candied fruits) and a glass of maraschino.